Tears of the Black Tiger: Plot

 An elegant young woman carries a suitcase through the rain to wait in an ornate gazebo on a lotus swamp.
 She gazes at a photo of the man for whom she waits.

 The young man, whose name is Dum, is with another gunman named Mahesuan, who defies Yoi, an enemy of their boss Fai, to come out of a house.
 Dressed all in black and wearing a cowboy hat, Dum charges through a hail of bullets into the house and out-shoots eight of Yoi's men.
 Dum fires his revolver, and the bullet ricochets around the room before drilling into a man's forehead.
 A red title card then flashes up and says: "Did you catch that?
 If not, we'll play it again!"
 And the shot is replayed in slow motion, showing the bullet bouncing off items in a Rube Goldberg fashion.

 Dum and Mahesuan finish off Yoi, and then Dum rushes away on his own, galloping his white horse across open country.
 However, by the time Dum reaches the gazebo, the woman, Rumpoey Rajasena, has returned home.
-The next day she is formally engaged to the ambitious young Police Captain Kumjorn as arranged by her father, the governor of Suphanburi Province.
+The next day she is formally engaged to the ambitious young Police Captain Kumjorn as arranged by her father, the governor of Suphanburi province.

 Mahesuan is bitter about his status as second fiddle to Dum.
 Until Dum came along, Mahesuan was the top gunman in the outlaw gang headed by the ruthless Fai.
 Mahesuan goes looking for Dum and finds him playing a harmonica.
 Mahesuan mocks the Black Tiger's sentimentality and challenges him to a gunfight.
 The quick-drawing Dum fires first, yet Mahesuan is uninjured.
 A decapitated snake drops from an overhanging tree branch onto Mahesuan's cowboy hat.
 Dum targeted the venomous snake, saving Mahesuan's life.

 Retrieving his harmonica, Dum thinks back to his childhood 10 years earlier during the Second World War, when Rumpoey and her father left the city to stay on Dum's father's farm in rural Thailand.

 Rumpoey smashes a bamboo flute that Dum is playing and demands that he take her on a boat ride in the lotus swamp.
 The rich city girl says that she will take Dum to visit Bang Pu beach, if he will do all she commands.
 They visit the gazebo, or sala in Thai language, called "Sala Awaiting the Maiden."
-Dum says a woodcutter built it to await a wealthy family's daughter with whom he had fallen in love.
+Dum tells her that a woodcutter built it to await a wealthy family's daughter with whom he had fallen in love.
 However, the maiden was prevented from meeting the woodcutter, so she hanged herself.
 Rumpoey weeps over this tragedy.